-- Take a RJ45 cable and connect one end to the RJ45 LAN input jack of the projector and the other end to the RJ45 port. - Press MENU/EXIT on the projector or Menu on the remote control and then press ✓/► until the SYSTEM SETUP: Basic menu is highlighted. - Press ▼ to highlight LAN Control Settings and press MODE/ENTER on the projector or ENTER on the remote control.
+- Take a RJ45 cable and connect one end to the RJ45 LAN input jack of the projector and the other end to the RJ45 port. - Press MENU/EXIT on the projector or Menu on the remote control and then press until the SYSTEM SETUP: Basic menu is highlighted. - Press ✓ to highlight LAN Control Settings and press MODE/ENTER on the projector or Enter on the remote control.
 The LAN Control Settings page is displayed. - 4.
-Press ▼ to highlight Control By and press ◄/▶ to select RJ45. - 5.
-Press ∇ to highlight DHCP and press \triangleleft / \triangleright to select On. - Press ▼ to highlight Apply and press MODE/ENTER on the projector or ENTER on the remote control. - Please wait for around 15 20 seconds, and then re-enter the LAN Control Settings page.
+Press \vee to highlight DHCP and press $\langle \rangle$ to select On. - Please wait for around 15 20 seconds, and then re-enter the LAN Control Settings page.
 The Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will be displayed.
-Note down the IP address displayed in the Projector IP Address row - If the Projector IP Address still does not appear, contact your network administrator. - If the RJ45 cables are not properly connected, the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will display 0.0.0.0.
-Make sure the cables are properly connected and perform the procedures above again. - If you wish to connect to the projector in its standby mode, be sure you have selected RJ45 and obtained the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server information when the projector is on. - If you don't need to connect to the projector in its standby mode, select RS232 to keep the projector standby power less than 1 watt.
+Note down the IP address displayed in the Projector IP Address row. - If the Projector IP Address still does not appear, contact your network administrator. - If the RJ45 cables are not properly connected, the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will display 0.0.0.0.
+Make sure the cables are properly connected and perform the procedures above again. - · If you need to connect to the projector in its standby mode, set Power Saving to Off.